Benawi/Todo-LIst-App-Docker/README.md

   In order to build the application, I need to use a Dockerfile.
 A Dockerfile is simply a text-based script of instructions that is used to create a container image.
 If you've created Dockerfiles before, you might see a few flaws in the Dockerfile below.
 But, don't worry!
 I'll go over them

-  1. Create a file named Dockerfile in the same folder as the file package.json with the following contents.
+  1. Create a file named Dockerfile in the same folder as the file package.json with the following contents

     FROM node:18-alpine
     WORKDIR /app